 The diverse ideas and opinions of members of the University Community will sometimes conflict.
 However, it is that very conflict which gives rise to the theories and concepts that drive our society forward, and which must not be suppressed solely because they are thought by others to be offensive, unwise, immoral, disagreeable or wrongheaded.

 2.1.
-"All Persons and Organizations" means, collectively, all Members of the University Community, their Guests and Non-Members of the University Community, any of whom are engaging in Expressive Activity anywhere on Campus.
+"All Persons and Organizations" means, collectively, all Members of the University Community, their Guests and Non-Members of the University Community.

 2.2.
 "Associated Entity" means a private organization, foundation or association that operates under its own charter or bylaws, but which exists to provide funding or other support to the University.